dalaing/cofun/blog/drafts/coproducts_for_free_and_products_for_cofree.md

     * this should also deal with the current problem of asymmetry
 * if the `Sum` components are a subset of the `Product` components we can automatically create a `Pairing` from the `Pairing`s between the components.

-I'll probably tinker with this eventually, but if someone gets there before I do I'll be pretty grateful.
+I'll probably tinker with this eventually, but if someone gets there before I do I'll be pretty happy.

 I'm also curious about whether we can [go even further than Sum and Product](http://stackoverflow.com/a/21395817), although I'm still not clear on how far that can be pushed in this context to make things more useful.

+There's still a few posts to come before I've covered everything I mentioned in the talk.

 So far, none of the interpreters we've defined have done any IO.
 The next post will look at our options for dealing with effects in our DSLs and interpreters.